jimbobbennett/TechOrTreat/README.md

 ## Samples

 ### Python samples

+These code samples require Python 3 to be installed on your Pi.

 You can find all the Python samples in the [`python`](./python) folder.
 Each sample contains 2 files: